sonatype-nexus-community/the-cla/README.md

 #### Docker

-Alternatively, if you just want to play around lightly, you can run:
+Alternatively, if you just want to play around lightly, you can run the docker commands below.
+First set up your environment as described in [App environment configuration](#app-environment-configuration), otherwise much may not work, and you will miss out on much goodness.

-- Make sure to
 - `make docker`
 - `docker run -p 4200:4200 the-cla`